Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

-By default, monoids in this paper are assumed to be commutative, and the monoid operations are written additively \Pth{rather than multiplicatively}, unless otherwise specified.
-For a monoid $P$, let $P^*$ denote its subgroup of invertible elements, and let $\overline{P} := P/P^*$.
-Let $P^\gp$ denote its group completion.
+By default, monoids are assumed to be commutative, and the monoid operations are written additively \Pth{rather than multiplicatively}, unless otherwise specified.
+For a monoid $P$, let $P^\gp$ denote its group completion.
 If $R$ is a commutative ring with unit and $P$ is a monoid, we denote by $R[P]$ the monoid algebra over $R$ associated with $P$.
-The image of $a \in P$ in $R[P]$ will sometimes be denoted by $\mono{a}$.
+The image of $a \in P$ in $R[P]$ will be denoted by $\mono{a}$.

 Group cohomology will always mean continuous group cohomology.